Bluebeard's Castle: Composition history

 Balázs originally conceived the libretto for his roommate Zoltán Kodály in 1908, and wrote it during the following two years.
 It was first published serially in 1910 with a joint dedication to Kodály and Bartók, and in 1912 appeared with the prologue in the collection "Mysteries".
-Bartók was motivated to complete the opera in 1911 by the closing date of the Ferenc Erkel Prize competition, for which it was duly entered.
-A second competition, organised by the music publishers Rózsavölgyi and with a closing date in 1912, encouraged Bartók to make some modifications to the work in order to submit it to the Rózsavölgyi competition.
+Bartók was motivated to complete the opera in 1911 by the closing date of the Ferenc Erkel Prize competition, in which it was duly entered.
+A second competition, organised by the music publishers Rózsavölgyi and with a closing date in 1912, encouraged Bartók to make some modifications to the work.

 Little is known about the Ferenc Erkel Prize other than that Bluebeard's Castle did not win.
 The Rózsavölgyi judges, after reviewing the composition, decided that the work (with only two characters and a single location) was not dramatic enough to be considered in the category for which it was entered: theatrical music.
 It is thought that the panel of judges who were to look at the musical (rather than the theatrical) aspects of the competition entries never saw Bartók's entry.

 In 1913 Balázs produced a spoken performance at which Bartók played some piano pieces on a separate part of the program.
-A 1915 letter to Bartók's young wife, Márta, (to whom he dedicated the opera) ends: "Now I know that I will never hear it in this life.
+A 1915 letter to Bartók's wife, Márta (to whom he dedicated the opera), ends: "Now I know that I will never hear it in this life.
 You asked me to play it for you—I am afraid I would not be able to get through it.
 Still I'll try so that we may mourn it together."